mkmathur/wedding-guest-list/docs/TESTING.md

 ## Testing Process

 ### Manual Testing Workflow
-1. Follow the checklist items in order, focusing on one component at a time:
+1. Follow the checklist items in order, focusing on one component at a time
-   - Category Management
-   - Tier Management
-   - Household Management
-   - Cross-component interactions
-   - UI/UX features

 2. For each checklist item:
    - Test the specific functionality